dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 * The SQL commands are applied directly by the tool, without giving the developer a chance to inspect or modify them.
 This can be dangerous in a production environment.
 * The .NET SDK and the EF tool must be installed on production servers and requires the project's source code.

+> [!NOTE]
+> Each migration is applied in its own transaction.
+See [GitHub issue #22616](https://github.com/dotnet/efcore/issues/22616) for a discussion of possible future enhancements in this area.

 ### [.NET Core CLI](#tab/dotnet-core-cli)

 The following updates your database to the latest migration: